aicodecc/.github/profile/README.md

-## Hi there 👋
+# Welcome to aicodecc

-Welcome to aicodecc, aicodecc is a research and study organization.
+aicodecc is a research and study organization.

 We try to research golang, rust, c++.